 Southwest Rapid Rewards Plus Credit Card Review: More Details

 At first glance, the Southwest Rapid Rewards® Plus Credit Card’s $69 annual fee and meager rewards scheme doesn’t really elevate this airline loyalty card above others in its crowded category.
-But a top-tier sign-up bonus and the opportunity to snag Southwest’s treasured Companion Pass mean the card warrants a second look, especially when you consider Southwest Airline’s reputation for customer-friendly policies like no-cost rebooking, open seating and free checked baggage.
+But a terrific sign-up bonus and annual bonus mean the card warrants a second look, especially when you consider Southwest Airline’s reputation for customer-friendly policies like no-cost rebooking, open seating and free checked baggage.

 Southwest Plus cardholders receive 3,000 bonus points each year on their account anniversary.
 Valued at $48, the annual bonus doesn’t quite outweigh the card’s $69 annual fee, but it does come pretty close.